Does my health insurance cover testing?

 You can call 211 to be directed to no-cost or low-cost providers in your area.
 Your health care provider may also contact a local public health authority to decide if testing at a public or private lab is appropriate.

 If you don’t have a doctor or health insurance but are worried that you might have COVID-19, check your local health authority’s website to see if there is a hotline that you can call for help.

 Can I go to a drive-thru testing site?

-If you believe you should be tested for COVID-19, visit the Texas Health Trace website to use the COVID-19 self checker and consult your doctor.
-For more information about drive-thru testing locations, visit DSHS’ website.
+If you believe you should be tested for COVID-19, visit the Texas Health Trace website to use the COVID-19 self-checker and consult your doctor.
+For more information about drive-thru testing locations, visit the Department of State Health Services (DSHS)’s website.

 How can I make sure my testing and treatment for COVID-19 symptoms were billed correctly?